2023 Best Value Mechanical Engineering Associate Degree Schools in the Great Lakes Region

 Top 10 Best Mechanical Engineering Technology Associate Degree Schools

-The average tuition and fees for an out-of-state undergraduate student at Cincinnati State are $9,558 a year.
+Out-of-state tuition fees for undergraduate students at Cincinnati State are $9,558 per year.
 While working on their Associate Degree, me tech majors at Cincinnati State accumulate an average of around $17,030 in student debt.

 Owens State Community College undergraduate students pay an average of $10,022 in tuition and fees each year.
 ME Tech majors at Owens State Community College take out an average of $11,943 in student loans while working on their Associate Degree.